Geometric Vertex Algebras

 Unless stated otherwise, all vector spaces are over the field~$\C$ of complex numbers.
 Geometric vertex algebras have an~$n$-ary operation parametrized by ~$z\in \C^n \setminus \Delta$ where

 for every natural number~$n \geq 0$.
 We write~$\Delta$ instead of~$\Delta_n$ when~$n$ is apparent from the context.
 Before giving the definition of a geometric vertex algebra, we explain the relevant notions of holomorphicity and convergence of infinite sums of holomorphic functions.
-Both are based on considering finite-dimensional subspaces of the~$\V_k$ for all~$k \in \Z$, a reflection of the rather algebraic nature of vertex algebras. \begin{definition} Let~$U \subseteq \C^n$ and~$X$ be a vector space.
-A map~$f:U \rightarrow X$ is \emph{holomorphic} if~$f$ is locally a holomorphic function with values in a finite-dimensional subspace~$X$.
+Both are based on considering finite-dimensional subspaces of the~$\V_k$ for all~$k \in \Z$ of a~$\Z$-graded vector space~$\V$, a reflection of the rather algebraic nature of vertex algebras. \begin{definition} Let~$U \subseteq \C^n$ be open and~$X$ be a vector space.
+A map~$f:U \rightarrow X$ is \emph{holomorphic} if~$f$ is locally a holomorphic function with values in a finite-dimensional subspace of~$X$.
 This means that every point~$p \in U$ has an open neighborhood~$V$ together with a finite-dimensional subspace~$Y \subseteq X$ with~$f(V) \subseteq Y$ and~$f|_V : V \rightarrow Y$ holomorphic.